tara-sullivan/hcs/hcs/data/ipeds/c/readme.md

 Note that it's possible to run this program to produce only a cross section of data for a particular year; see the program for details.

 The program `make_df.py` reads the smaller dataset `ipeds_c_all.dta` and creates a dataframe from the appropriate observations.
 It also creates dictionaries from `cip2names.dta` and `cip4names.dta`.

+The subfolder historical_data.py creates a longer time series than is available through IPEDS.
+I downloaded "120 Years of American Education" from NCES website: (https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=93442).
+I saved table 28 as a pdf, and used excalibur-py to save the data from each of the three pages as a csv.
+These data are turned into a compatible dataframe in historical_data.py

 Note that I wrote two key cleaning programs in Stata before navigating to python, hence the change in language.